reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 Walker's estimate suggested then that a SHA-1 collision would cost **$2M** in 2012, **$700K** in 2015, **$173K** in 2018, and **$43K** in 2021.
 Based on these numbers, Schneier suggested that an "organized crime syndicate" would be able to forge a certificate in 2018, and that a university could do it in 2021.

 Walker's estimates and Schneier's characterization have become [widely cited](http://arstechnica.com/security/2012/10/sha1-crypto-algorithm-could-fall-by-2018/) in the planning and debate over transitioning from SHA-1.
-A [group of leading CAs](http://en.wikipedia.org/wiki/Certificate_Authority_Security_Council) cited them recently to [complain about Google's schedule](https://casecurity.org/2014/08/28/google-plans-to-deprecate-sha-1-certificates/).
+A group of leading Certificate Authorities, the [CA Security Council](https://en.wikipedia.org/wiki/Certificate_Authority_Security_Council) ,cited them recently to [complain about Google's schedule](https://casecurity.org/2014/08/28/google-plans-to-deprecate-sha-1-certificates/).
 In that complaint, the CAs use those estimates to suggest "the lack of a practical attack until 2018".

 I find this to be an absolutely cartoonish stance for the CA Security Council to take in 2014.
 They are clearly rationalizing the issue, based on how inconvenient they think a more rapid transition would be.